kodekloudhub/certified-kubernetes-administrator-course/kubeadm-clusters/aws/README.md

 1. Get the _public_ IP of one of the worker nodes to use in the following steps.
 These were output by Terraform as `address_node01` and `address_node02`.
 You can also find this by looking at the [instances on the EC2 page](https://us-east-1.console.aws.amazon.com/ec2/home?region=us-east-1#Instances:instanceState=running) of the AWS console.

-1. Test with curl on CloudShell
+1. Test with curl on `student-node`

     Replace the IP address with the one you chose from the above step